hasgeek/events/_jsfoo_events/reactjs-walmart-meetup.md

 ---
 layout: workshop
 title: "ReactJS Meetup Bangalore"
-subtitle: "A meetup for all React enthusiasts, in collaboration with ReactJS Bangalore community."
+subtitle: "A meetup for all React enthusiasts, in collaboration with the ReactJS Bangalore community."
 datelocation: "19 Aug 2017, 2 PM - 5 PM, WalmartLabs"
 city: Bangalore
 start_time: 2017-08-19
 end_time: 2017-08-19
-description: "A meetup for all React enthusiasts, in collaboration with ReactJS Bangalore community."
+description: "A meetup for all React enthusiasts, in collaboration with the ReactJS Bangalore community."

 venue:
   label: WalmartLabs, Bangalore